v2ray/v2ray-core/README.md

 Project V is a set of network tools that help you to build your own computer network.
 It secures your network connections and thus protects your privacy.
 See [our website](https://www.v2ray.com/) for more information.

+**Attention: If you want to use this software for anti network cencorship, use ws+tls mode only!
+And remember to use lastest version.**

 ## License

 [The MIT License (MIT)](https://raw.githubusercontent.com/v2ray/v2ray-core/master/LICENSE)